2025 Was Not “Just Another Year”

 2025 didn’t break the industry.
 It made it broader, deeper, and more complex.

-Brokers who thrived in 2025 weren’t just the fastest.
-They were the ones who learned, adapted, and prepared for the quiet shifts — not just the headline events.
+The brokers who did well in 2025 weren’t just the fastest.
+They were the ones who learned, adapted, and prepared for quiet shifts — not only headline events.

-That’s the best kind of readiness heading into 2026.
+That’s the best kind of readiness going into 2026.